alttch/neotermcolor/README.md

 ### It has styles

-Styles are alternative to classical defining a "style" for certain type of messages via *functools.partial*.
-A style may contain color, on_color and
+Styles are alternative to classical defining a "style" for certain type of messages with *functools.partial* or *lambda*.
+A style may contain color, on_color and attributes:
-attributes:

 ```python
     import neotermcolor